 Virtual: Richard Rothstein, The Color of Law

 In, The Color of Law, A Forgotten History of How Our Government Segregated America, national best selling author Richard Rothstein argues with exacting precision and fascinating insight how segregation in America is the byproduct of explicit government policies at the local, state and federal levels.
-Join us for a virtual plenary session with Mr. Rothstein.
-Urban Planning Professional and writer, Beya Jimenez, will moderate.
+Join us for a moderated virtual plenary session with Mr. Rothstein.
+Jared Johnson, Executive Director of Transit Matters, will moderate.

-Following the plenary, a community member will speak about how the building of the Mass Pike devistated Newton's historic African-American neighborhood that was known as "The Village."
-A representative of the Planning Department will then give an overview of Newton's zoning.
+Following the plenary, Newton-native and Community Activist, Richard Evans, will speak about the devastating impact the building of the Mass Pike had on, "The Village", his family and Newton's historic African American community.
+City Councilor, Deb Crossley, who is Chair of the Zoning and Planning Committee and is also an architect, will then give an overview of Newton's zoning reform planning process.
 Attendees will come away with a deeper understanding of the systemic issues that contribute current housing inequities, particularly as Newton engages in a comprehensive review of its zoning codes.

 In preparation for this event, attendees are encouraged to watch the the 17-minute video, Segregated by Design, which was written and narrated by Richard Rothstein and directed by Mark Lopez.